MV Chelan

 The MV Chelan is an operated by Washington State Ferries, completed and in service in 1981.
 In 2004, the vessel was refit with a second vehicle deck, and in 2005 was refit with safety equipment to meet the requirements of the International Convention for the Safety of Life at Sea (SOLAS), allowing the Chelan to make international trips on the Anacortes–San Juan Islands–Sidney, British Columbia route.
 As of April 2020 the Chelan is the only vessel in the Washington State Ferries fleet that meets SOLAS standards.
+As of 2026, that SOLAS certificate has expired.